top of page

 Updated: Jul 23, 2022

-Backsliding is not characteristic of true believers and is never ascribed to true believers in the Bible, not even saved people that sinned after the similitude of King David (no mention of the term or even the principle or concept behind it anywhere in 2 Sam 11-12 or Ps 51, or any other Scripture reference to David).
+Backsliding is not a characteristic of true believers and is never ascribed to true believers in the Bible, not even saved people that sinned after the similitude of King David (no mention of the term or even the principle or concept behind it anywhere in 2 Sam 11-12 or Ps 51, or any other Scripture reference to David).

 2. The very definition of backsliding, translated from the Hebrew “shobab,” meaning to apostatize, to turn back to an idolatrous life; the behaviour of the apostate; one who falls from the faith and practice of religion (Webster’s 1828), and we certainly know no apostate is ever saved (2 Pet 2:17-22; Heb 3:7-4:11; 10:38-39; 1 Jn 2:19; Jn 6:66).
 The backslider is as the dog and pig who returns to the ways of his former life before making a profession (Is 56:10-11; Matt 7:6; 2 Pet 2:17-22; Pr 26:11).

-3. The term refers to lost Israel who did not repent and believe what the prophets and priests preached, just like those in the wilderness and historically after (2 Cor 3:6-18; Ac 7:51-53).
-They always had the Word of God close by, even in their mouth, God always working with them and very nigh to them, and they always had great advantage and opportunity to be converted (Rom 10:1-21), God sending them prophets and priests and kings, and all things spiritual came through them (Rom 3:1-2; 9:3-5) — but they wouldn’t (De 30:11-20; 31; Matt 23:33-39; Rom 9:6-33; 10:1-8, 18-21; 11:1-25).
+3. The term refers to lost Israel who did not repent and believe what the prophets and priests preached, including those in the sojourn of the wilderness and historically after (2 Cor 3:6-18; Ac 7:51-53).
+They always had the Word of God close by, even in their mouth, God always working with them and being nigh to them, and they always had great advantage and opportunity to be converted (Rom 10:1-21), God sending them prophets and priests and kings, so that all things spiritual came through them (Rom 3:1-2; 9:3-5) — but they wouldn’t (De 30:11-20; 31; Matt 23:33-39; Rom 9:6-33; 10:1-8, 18-21; 11:1-25).
 They apostatized from the truth and light that had been revealed to them.

 4. Some use Pr 14:14 as alleged support for saved backsliders: “the backslider in heart shall be filled with his own ways,” but that is not referencing saved people.
 Note that it’s in his heart that he is filled with his own ways thus not the ways of God, revealing the condition of his heart.
 The word “filled” refers to the fullness of the backslider.
 He is full of himself, not God, the very definition of an apostate, turning from the truth.
 He denies the Lord who bought Him (2 Pet 2:1; Ju 1:4).
-The backslider is not filled with God’s ways but his own, and God’s Word is clear those who don’t do the will of God are unsaved (Matt 7:21; Lk 6:46; 1 Jn 2:17; Matt 12:50; Heb 10:36; 1 Pet 4:1-2).
+The backslider is not filled with God’s ways but his own, and God’s Word is clear those who don’t characteristically do the will of God are unsaved (Matt 7:21; Lk 6:46; 1 Jn 2:17; Matt 12:50; Heb 10:36; 1 Pet 4:1-2).

 5. “Backsliding” completely contradicts the Biblical doctrine of true salvation, of true born again believers who do not backslide, they do not go backwards, but always move forward (Ac 7:39-53; Jn 6:60-69) and upward (Col 3:1-17).
 The affections of the truly saved are in heaven, not in earth (Col 3:1-3).
 Yes, sadly, they can lust after the flesh and sin (Rom 13:14; Eph 4:20-32), but they live in the spirit which has been quickened (Eph 2:1-5), they are spiritually minded and not carnally (fleshly) minded ever again (Rom 8:1-14), for they “have the mind of Christ” (1 Cor 2:16), and they live after the Spirit Who indwells them, not after their flesh or the world (1 Pet 4:1-2; 1 Cor 2:12; 6:19-20), for their flesh has been circumcised from the heart/spirit which has been quickened, “And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;” (Col 2:13; Rom 2:28-29; De 30:6) and therefore they characteristically walk in the Spirit, for their flesh, the carnal nature and mind, the old man, is crucified with Christ (Gal 2:20; Rom 6:6; 8:1-16) and dead (Rom 6:6-11).
 Henceforth, sin has no power or dominion over the saint anymore (Rom 6:1-23), nor is the desire for it there any longer (Rom 6:1-2, 11-22; Ti 2:11-14).
 They are freed from the power and penalty of sin starting immediately at salvation (Rom 5:21–8:39).